frontenderz/frontenderz-nx-plugins/packages/backstage-insights/README.md

     * This is the name that will be used to **create a `Group` entity** in the generated `ownership.yaml` file.
     * This is also the name that your components will be assigned to.
     * Ensure these names are the official, canonical names you want to use for teams within your Backstage instance.
 If your Backstage `Group` names are different from your `nxOwner` names, update the `backstageOwner` values accordingly.
+    * If you have any team names in here that don't exist as a Group in Backstage, and you import the file with appropriate permissions, it will add these team names.

 ### Step 4: Generate Your Catalog Files